JacobPaxton/data_science_notes/ds_notes.md

 ## Hot notes with Sam
 - pd.read_csv(filename, index_col=0) ----- fixed Unnamed: 0
 - Separate functions out in scripts and refer functions to functions (easier to understand)

+## Other hot notes
+- Plot distribution for data wrangling to check for outliers (histogram, box-whisker), then remove outliers if necessary, then plot new distributions

 ## Stakeholders
 - Move functions and analysis to separate .ipynb as required for stakeholders